Brooklyn Style Interior - Design Tips and Inspiration

 -

-Brooklyn design softens hard lines with cozy throws, natural fiber rugs, and tactile upholstery.
-Choose chunky knits, linen, or faded leather for warmth and casual elegance.
-Layer pillows on sofas and beds, mixing patterns in a restricted palette for visual harmony.
-Textiles make rooms feel lived-in and welcoming.
+Brooklyn design softens the hard lines with cozy throws, natural fiber rugs and touchable upholstery.
+Go for chunky knits, linen, or faded leather.
+Layer pillows for décor appeal.
+Pillows on a sofa and the bed always look elegant.
+Textiles make spaces feel lived-in and approachable.

 -